captain-calc/HexaEdit-CE/ReadMe.md

 #### Installation

-After extracting the Mental_Math_CE.zip file, send the following file to your calculator using a computer-calculator link program, such as TI-Connect CE or TILP:
+After extracting the HexaEdit_CE.zip file, send the following file to your calculator using a computer-calculator link program, such as TI-Connect CE or TILP:

 * HEXAEDIT.8xp